 Keeping packages up-to-date is important on any Linux distro.
 Arch operates on a rolling release model, delivering bleeding-edge updates to your virtual door as soon as they’re ready.
 Because of that, frequent updates (combined with effective backups) are necessary to avoid a broken system and corrupt packages.

-RELATED: How to Back Up Your Linux System
+RELATED: How to Back Up Your Linux System With rsync

 Most Arch-based distros use the pacman package manager to download and install updates, a process technically referred to as “syncing.”
 You’ll use pacman commands to keep your packages synced and operational.